kuzzleio/documentation-old/src/sdk-reference/memory-storage/sort.md

 By default, sorting is numeric and elements are compared by their value interpreted as double precision floating point number.

 <aside class="left notice">
-While Kuzzle API supports the "store" option for this command, SDK methods do not, as it changes drastically the result format.
+While Kuzzle Backend API supports the "store" option for this command, Kuzzle SDK methods do not.
 To sort and store in the same process, use the <a href="{{ site_base_path }}sdk-reference/kuzzle/query">query method</a>
 </aside>

 [[_Redis documentation_]](https://redis.io/commands/sort)